-1. Go to the online "Blackboard Course Creation Request" form at this address:

-http://courses.durhamtech.edu/tools/

-- 2. Choose the type of course you want created: - Request a blank course on Blackboard - Request a course with content copied from a previous course
+- 1. Go to the online "Blackboard Course Creation Request" form: http://courses.durhamtech.edu/tools/ - 2.
+Choose the type of course you want created: - · Request a blank course on Blackboard - Request a course with content copied from a previous course